peteryej/WDAProjectResource/README.md

 ## Get your energy consumption and time
 The processor and LoRa transmission energy is measured during a 25-second interval.
 The time is measured from when the energy measurement starts to when the tcpServer receives the answer.
-The instruction on how to test and get the result is in the powerdueStreamData folder.